 Hardiness: Zones 4-9.

 Care: Very little needed.
-The foliage gets ratty after bloom and you may want to cut it back to tidy up the garden.
+If the foliage gets ratty after bloom cut it back to tidy up the garden.

 Pests and Diseases: None of importance.

 Propagation: Plants will reseed but not enough to be invasive.
 Basal plantlets may be separated from the base of the plant when the plants are at least 3 years old.
 Two to three inch root cuttings may be taken in spring.

 Companion plants: White garden phlox (Phlox paniculata) �David�, lemon daylilies such as �Hyperion�, �Moonshine yarrow, �Moonbeam� coreopsis, pink roses such as �The Fairy� and coneflower (Echinacea purpurea �Magnus� and other pink cultivars).

 Comments: Best used in drifts rather than as specimen plants.